Designing the conditions for development

 An architecture for Edmonton

-Aided by a distinct and temperate climate, a distinctive local building tradition (as exemplified by the Queenslander), and a long stretch of influential professors at the University of Queensland, Brisbane has a number of practices producing work that to my northwestern prairies eye appears to be exceptionally grounded in its context.
-I see in these projects transitions between indoor and outdoor attenuated to an almost ludicrous extent, finely crafted details inspired by a tradition of thoughtful but unpretentious carpentry, the practical forms and materials of the Queenslander deployed in novel and contemporary ways.
+Aided by a temperate climate, a distinctive local building tradition (as exemplified by the Queenslander), and a stretch of influential professors at the University of Queensland, Brisbane has a number of practices producing work that to my northwestern prairies eye appears to be exceptionally grounded in its context.
+I see in these projects transitions between indoor and outdoor attenuated to an almost ludicrous extent, finely-crafted details inspired by a tradition of thoughtful but unpretentious carpentry, and the practical forms and materials of the Queenslander deployed in novel and contemporary ways.
 These, and a number of other similar qualities, give the work of these practices a loose feeling of unity that is, to my eye, particular.

 Since discovering this work I’ve frequently tried to incorporate some of its ideas into our projects.
 When I’ve done so in an overly literal way, this impulse has quickly collided with reality (Edmonton is a city in which reality is particularly pushy and insistent).
 A 20 foot long sliding glass wall connecting directly to the backyard will be spectacular, but only for three months a year (and will probably need a bug screen).
 Permeable pavers look amazing, but probably aren’t going to react well to snow clearance.
 Lean and minimal entries are space efficient, but where do people put their parkas and snowy boots?
 Etc. etc.